biocatiit/website/content/pages/about_saxs.rst

 *   Wyatt 010S5 100Å (MW range 0.1-100 kDa)
 *   Wyatt 015S5 150Å (MW range 0.5-150 kDa)
 *   Wyatt 030S5 300Å (MW range 5-1,250 kDa)

+IEC-SAXS
+^^^^^^^^^

+.. _ iec-saxs:

+Ion exchange chromatography (IEC) allows separation of particles by charge rather than size, making it useful in cases where SEC cannot resolve between different components in solution.
+BioCAT offers IEC in-line with SAXS (IEC-SAXS) for samples that are not separable by SEC-SAXS.
+Because IEC requires a changing buffer during elution (typically a slope or step gradient in salt or pH), data analysis is more involved than for SEC-SAXS, but analysis algorithms are now widely available, making this a routine technique at the beamline.
+These experiments are more involved, and often require some work to optimize an appropriate gradient, so it is important to discuss your potential IEC-SAXS experiments with beamline personnel before requesting beamtime.

+The AKTA Pure used for SEC-SAXS is also capable of IEC-SAXS using the two pumps to create the necessary gradient for elution.
+BioCAT also has the following columns available for users:

+*   HiTrap Q HP anion exchange, 1 mL and 5 mL
+*   HiTrap SP HP cation exchange, 1 mL and 5 mL

 Batch Mode
 ^^^^^^^^^^^^^^^